For related courses, see descriptions under Early Childhood.

 Prerequisites: ED 102 or permission of the instructor.

-Recreation, Coaching, and After School Programs for Children
+Recreation, Coaching, and After School Programs for Children (4 credits)

 This course will explore historical, present, and controversial issues surrounding youth with regard to health, recreation, afterschool programs and sports.
 Students will examine the characteristics, behaviors and conditions necessary for the optimal health and wellness of children.
 Nutritional issues, recreation, sport participation, appropriate coaching practices, outdoor recreational activities and the influence of the social milieu will be explored.